mwpennell/phyloPCA/analysis/README.md

 `/figs` the figures produced by `phylo-pc.R`

-`sim-res` the cached results from the simulations.
+`/sim-res` the cached results from the simulations.
 These can be regenerated with `make sim-data`